 Dealing with negativity

-By encouraging interaction and comment, the feedback received online won’t all be positive.
-Acknowledge negative opinions in the forum in which they were received and stay positive, outlining the steps you will take to rectify the issue.
-The only negative feedback it’s advisable to delete is out-and-out spam or deliberate, untrue attacks (often known as trolling).
+By encouraging engagement, the feedback received online won’t all be positive.
+Acknowledge negative opinions in the forum and outline the steps you will take to rectify the issue.
+The only negative feedback it’s advisable to delete, is out-and-out spam or deliberate, untrue attacks (often known as trolling).

 Measure your success